clungu/clungu.github.io/_posts/2020-11-08-RetinaFace.md

 The Renderer needs to be differentiable in order to for this system to be an end-to-end trainable one (all the pieces need to be differentiable).

 The authors of RetinaNet reused only the Renderer to incorporate it into their network, because they replace Google's 3DMM step, with one based on the mesh convolutions (via graph convolutions).
-The basic idea though is that this step takes an input image and outputs a tuple $(S, T, P, I)$ for shape, texture, pose, illumination which is then decoded into a 2D image via Google's renderer.
+The basic idea though is that this step takes an input image and outputs a tuple $$S, T, P, I)$$for shape, texture, pose, illumination which is then decoded into a 2D image via Google's renderer.

 Google's 3DMM decoder uses a 2-layer NN to transform the embeddings into s and t parameters that can be fed into the [Basel Face Model 2017 3DMM](https://arxiv.org/pdf/1709.08398.pdf).
 This makes Google's approach really specific to faces, while (I believe) that the mesh convolutions approach can be applied to any known regular object (like [#books](/tags/#books)) as long as you can map them to a class of 3D morphable objects.

-From the 2D image obtained in this way, and the target image a MSE (or something similar) is computed for the  ${\color{gray}Loss_{3DPixelPose}}$ value.
+From the 2D image obtained in this way, and the target image a MSE (or something similar) is computed for the  $$\color{gray}Loss_{3DPixelPose}}$$value.

 ### A Dockerized container